taylorlarkins/startup/README.md

 * How React works as a web framework
 * The benefits of using a web framework for web development
 * How to use a CLI to set up a React project
+* How to utilize a React router to convert a multipage application into a single page application
+* How to split code up into React componenets to make web development easier and more organized